Machine Against the RAG: Jamming Retrieval-Augmented Generation with Blocker Documents: Introduction

 \section{Introduction}

 Retrieval-augmented generation (RAG) is a key application~\cite{gao2023retrieval} of large language models (LLMs).
 RAG systems combine LLMs with knowledge databases.
 When the user submits a query, the system retrieves relevant documents from the database based on their semantic proximity to the query, typically measured via embedding similarity (see Section~\ref{sec:rag}).
-The LLM then generates a response using the retrieved documents as its context.
-Figure~\ref{fig:rag-overview} shows a schematic overview of how RAG systems work (and our jamming attack, introduced below).
+The LLM then uses the retrieved documents as its context to generate a response.
+Figure~\ref{fig:rag-overview} shows a schematic overview of RAG systems and our jamming attack (introduced below).

-RAG systems are inherently vulnerable to adversarial content in their databases.
-In many realistic applications of RAG, adversaries have an opportunity to add their documents to the underlying database, whether internal (e.g., customer service records or enterprise-network logs) or external (e.g., webpages, social media, emails and chat messages).
-This potentially opens the door to attacks.
-Security of RAG systems has not been systematically explored in the research literature.
-Known attacks include indirect prompt injection~\cite{greshake2023not} and poisoning the entire set of documents retrieved for specific queries so as to cause LLMs to generate outputs chosen by the adversary~\cite{zou2024poisonedrag}.
+RAG systems are vulnerable to adversarial content in their databases.
+In many real-world applications of RAG, adversaries have an opportunity to add their documents to the underlying database, whether internal (e.g., customer feedback or enterprise-network logs) or external (e.g., webpages, reviews, or social media).
+Security of RAG systems is one of the top ten security risks for LLM-based applications~\cite{owasp}.

 \para{Our contributions.} We demonstrate and evaluate a new class of denial-of-service vulnerabilities in RAG systems.
-We show how an adversary with access to the RAG knowledge database (but no ability to remove or modify existing documents) can create query-specific ``blocker'' documents.
-After a single blocker document is added to the database, it is (a) retrieved in response to the query, along with other, clean documents relevant to the query, and (b) causes the LLM to generate a response that fails to answer the query, ostensibly because it lacks information or because the answer is unsafe.
+We show how an adversary with query-only access to the RAG system (but no knowledge of the embedding or LLM that it uses) and insert-and-edit access to its knowledge database can create query-specific ``blocker'' documents.
+After a single blocker is added to the database, (a) it is retrieved along with other, clean documents relevant to the query, and (b) causes the RAG system to generate a response that fails to answer the query, ostensibly because it lacks information or because the answer is unsafe.
 We call this a \emph{jamming attack}.